 After a day spent exploring the city and surrounding province, choose from over 250 restaurants before heading out to enjoy the popular night-time entertainment.
 George Street in downtown St. John's offers the most bars and pubs per square foot of any street in North America!
 From fine-dining restaurants offering freshly caught lobster to traditional bars serving drinks made with water from harvested iceberg ice, there is something to suit everyone’s taste.

 If you’d like more information about booking your St John’s holiday call one of our dedicated team of experts who will help you plan the trip of a lifetime!
+It's also easy to incorporate a visit to St. John's into a larger tour of the Atlantic Canada provinces of Newfoundland & Labrador, Nova Scotia, New Brunswick and Prince Edward Island.

 Things to do